Thanksgiving can be stressful and we can lose sight of what’s important. With some easy steps, you can have a stress-free Thanksgiving.

 Thanksgiving can be a very stressful time, especially if you are hosting.
 The turkey always takes longer to thaw and to cook than planned, the store is always out of an ingredient you have to have, the potatoes boil over, someone gets sick, the list of things that can and often do go wrong is endless.

-There are some steps you can take to reduce the stress though.
+There are some steps you can take to have a stress-free Thanksgiving though.
 Holidays should be enjoyable for everyone involved, not just the ones sitting on the sofa watching football.

 Tips for a Stress-Free Thanksgiving